Some Common AIX/Unix Commands

 ex: combinedlist=mulitple distribution lists containing SAs already downloaded to masterlist=list of all SA salons

-this grep will list out the salons in the masterlist that haven’t been downloaded to.
+This grep will list out the salons in the master list to which nothing has been downloaded.

-• comm -12 file1 file2 shows only what lines are in both file1 and file2. (sort both files before running the command) (the -12 suppress columns 1 and 2, what is only in file1 and only in file2)
+• comm -12 file1 file2 (shows only what lines are in both file1 and file2; Sort both files before running the command.
+The -12 suppress columns 1 and 2 and what is only in file1 and only in file2,)

 • (in vi) yy p (copy and paste) – yy = yank, p = paste below line, P = paste above line.